 - 2 pounds boneless skinless chicken breasts

 - 1 pound fresh or frozen peas

 - 1 cup half and half

-- 1 tbsp fresh minced thyme, plus more for serving
+- 1 tablespoon fresh minced thyme (plus more for serving)

 - Add the onion, carrots, and celery to the pot and cook, stirring occasionally, for 8-10 minutes, or until vegetables begin to soften.
-Add the garlic to the vegetables and sauté for 1 minute, stirring often.
+Add the garlic to the vegetables and sauté for 1 minute more, stirring often.

 - Sprinkle with the salt, pepper, and flour, stirring well to combine.
 Cook for 1 minute, stirring often to prevent burning.